 How Rho Changes Based On Time To Expiration

-Near term options are going to have a smaller rho value compared to long term options.
-Short term options are not heavily affected by the changing of interest rates.
+Near-term options are going to have a smaller Rho value compared to long-term options.
+Short-term options are not profoundly affected by the changing of interest rates.
 Interest rates don't typically move by substantial amounts in relatively short periods of time.
-Longer dated options such as Long-Term Equity Anticipation Securities (LEAPS) which have expiration dates greater than one-year will have greater rho values.
+Longer-dated options such as Long-Term Equity Anticipation Securities (LEAPS) which have expiration dates greater than one-year will have greater Rho values.

 How Rho Changes Based On Volatility

-Thinking back to our Complete Guide On Option Delta, we know that your deltas change differently depending if your option is out-of-the-money, in-the-money, or at-the-money.
-As volatility increases your deltas will move closer to 50, at-the-money.
+Thinking back to our Complete Guide On Option Delta, we know that your deltas change differently depending on if your option is out-of-the-money, in-the-money, or at-the-money.
+As volatility increases, your deltas will move closer to 50, at-the-money.

-Even though rho is the least talked about Greek it is still important to understand how it affects your options.
+Even though Rho is the least talked about Greek, it is still essential to understand how it affects your options.
 More importantly, we learn about the cost of carry and how it drives demand for call and put options and is a fundamental factor in option pricing.

 When interest rates are increased or decreased it is usually by a fraction of a percent, such as 0.25%.
-These incremental changes in interest rates don't have a large effect on short term options but can affect options with expiration dates greater than one year such as LEAPS.
+These incremental changes in interest rates don't have a substantial effect on short-term options but can affect options with expiration dates greater than one year such as LEAPS.